elastos/Elastos.ELA.MiscTools/docs/pgp/elastos-pgp-v0.0.1.md

 The upgrade mainly includes:

-- Configure the arbiter config.json file to support a new sidechain.
+- Configure the arbiter config.json file to support a new pgp sidechain.
-- Add PGP chain
+- Setup pgp chain

 Note: Before upgrading, please ensure the following ports are open: 20660, 20662, 20666, 20668, 20669